Twisted Metal (2012 video game): Development

 At the very end of Sony's E3 2010 press conference, a surprise live-action teaser trailer was shown, with no previous indication as to what it was, that revealed a new Twisted Metal game.
 The trailer was followed up by a real-life replica of the character Sweet Tooth's ice cream truck driving onto the stage, driven by a man in a Sweet Tooth costume (based on Twisted Metal: Black).
 David Jaffe and Scott Campbell appeared out of the back, revealed that Eat Sleep Play was in fact developing a new Twisted Metal game, simply entitled Twisted Metal, and then proceeded to give a gameplay demonstration.
 After the press conference, a blog post went up on the official PlayStation web site by Jaffe explaining why he had outright lied about the existence of Twisted Metal for PS3 and Eat Sleep Play's involvement.
 He explained that he felt E3 was a show all about joyful surprises, and that because of the internet, those were becoming increasingly rare.
 In light of this, Sony approached him to make a surprise E3 announcement, and he decided to do whatever it took to keep it a surprise in hopes that the fans of the series would experience such a reaction of joy and wonder.
 At E3, Jaffe and Campbell further detailed the new online multiplayer mode, and gave the official tentative 2011 release date.

+Music

+Contributions for the soundtrack included Michael Wandmacher, Larry Lalonde (Primus), Dan Monti, Sascha Dikiciyan, Brain, Melissa Reese and Buckethead.